 Colleges are what make Cambridge University different from most other Universities.

 Our key expectations of you are that you work hard to fulfil your academic potential and that you add to the Robinson community.
 Your College Director of Studies is a specialist in your course who will oversee your studies and guide you as you choose your course options.
 Directors of Studies arrange and provide Supervisions, the small group teaching sessions for which Cambridge is justly famous.
+You can find out more about life in Robinson by looking at our students’ prospectus, created by the Robinson students themselves!

 Your Faculty or Department provides lectures, seminars, practicals, examples classes for students from all the Colleges.
 These core teaching elements of your course are the same, regardless of which College you are at.